-Under Tsewang’s guidance, you will develop your self-awareness and increase your ability to open up to the world in a natural and loving way.
+Under Tsepak’s guidance, you will develop your self-awareness and increase your ability to open up to the world in a natural and loving way.

-- Participate in shamanic healing sessions with Lhamo Tsewang
+- Participate in shamanic healing sessions with Lhamo Tsepak

 - Attend a monastic festival featuring sacred dances